Common grasshopper warbler: Description

-The song is an unmusical long, high-pitched reeling trill performed with beak held wide open and the whole body vibrating.
-It lasts for from a few seconds to two or three minutes with hardly a pause for breath.
-It varies in volume from a faint hum to a sound resembling a distant mowing machine.
-It is performed at any time of day from early morning until after the sun has set and is constantly to be heard from the arrival of the bird in spring until late July.
+The song is a long, high-pitched reeling trill performed with beak held wide open and the whole body vibrating.
+It lasts from a few seconds to several minutes without any pauses, and is of remarkable speed and complexity, consisting of 52 notes (26 double notes) per second; its speed and high pitch however make it impossible for human ears to analyse without slowed-down recordings.
+It varies in volume from a sound resembling an angler's reel to a distant mowing machine.
+It is strongly ventriloqual, making it difficult to pinpoint the location of the singing bird, but has strong carrying power, audible at ranges of up to 500 m to even 1 km.
+The song can be heard at any time of day or night, but peaks around dawn and dusk, and can be heard from the arrival of the birds in April until early August.
 The alarm call is a repeated ticking noise that has been rendered as "twkit-twkit-twkit".
-The song is similar to that of its congeners: the lanceolated warbler (Locustella lanceolata), Savi's warbler (Locustella luscinioides) and the river warbler (Locustella fluviatilis).
+The song shows similar 'reeling' structure to that of some of its congeners, notably lanceolated warbler (Locustella lanceolata), Savi's warbler (Locustella luscinioides) and river warbler (Locustella fluviatilis), though they are all distinguishable in different tones and speed.

 Distribution and habitat

 The common grasshopper warbler breeds in northwest Europe and the western Palearctic.
 The range includes Spain, France, central Italy, Romania, Yugoslavia, the British Isles, Belgium, Netherlands, Germany, Denmark, southern Sweden, southern Finland, the Baltic States and western parts of Russia.
 Further east it is replaced by related species.
-In late summer, it migrates to northwest Africa, India and Sri Lanka where it overwinters.
+In autumn, it migrates south to the Sahel region of tropical Africa, India and Sri Lanka where it overwinters.

-In the breeding season, the common grasshopper warbler is found in damp or dry places with rough grass and bushes such as the edges of fens, clearings, neglected hedgerows, heaths, upland moors, gorse-covered areas, young plantations and felled woodland.
-In the winter, it is usually found in similar locations but information is scarce on its behaviour and habitat at this time.
+In the breeding season, the grasshopper warbler is found in damp or dry places with rough grass and bushes such as the edges of fens, clearings, neglected hedgerows, heaths, upland moors, gorse-covered areas, young plantations and felled woodland.
+In the winter, it is usually found in similar locations but information is scarce on its distribution and habitat due to its unobtrusive and skulking behaviour.

 Behaviour

-This bird seldom takes to the wing but spends its time scurrying through dense vegetation, flitting from twig to twig or running along the ground.
+Apart from their migration, grasshopper warblers rarely fly much, but spend their time scurrying through dense vegetation, flitting from twig to twig or running along the ground.
 It has a peculiar high-stepping gait and long stride as it moves along horizontal stems, looking slender and tapering.
 It seldom flies, soon diving back into cover, and when it alights it often raises and flares its tail to show its streaked under-tail coverts.
 It has been known to feign injury in order to distract a potential predator.